 Molly Martindale

-Community Arts Practice

-Student 2017, currently
+Applied Theatre 2017

-working as Production
+graduate, working as

-Secretary for ITV's
+Production Secretary for

-This Morning.
+ITV's This Morning.

-"Studying Community Arts Practice was one of the best decisions I have ever made.
+"Studying this course was one of the best decisions I have ever made.
 Learning all the social skills, techniques and being able to work with people of all ages and abilities.
 I found this course opened up so many opportunities for me."

 Immanuel Yeboah

-Community Arts Practice

-Student 2019, Currently
+Applied Theatre 2019

-studying BA Acting at
+graduate, studying BA

-Royal Central School of
+Acting at Royal Central

-Speech & Drama.
+School of Speech &

+Drama.

-"Community Arts Practice has helped shape me into someone who can work in any setting with anyone of any personality and of any background."
+"This course has helped shape me into someone who can work in any setting with anyone of any personality and of any background."

 Frankie Booth-Dickson

-Community Arts Practice

-Student 2018, Currently
+Applied Theatre 2018

+graduate, studying BA

-studying BA Drama, Applied
+Drama, Applied Theatre &

-Theatre & Performance at
+Performance at University of

-University of East London
+East London

-"CAP has been a life changing experience that has opened so many doors for me and enabled me to go forward with a wide range of professional opportunities.
+"This course at BRIT has been a life changing experience that has opened so many doors for me and enabled me to go forward with a wide range of professional opportunities.
 I had so much fun and learnt so many valuable lessons."